gromnitsky/read-aloud.el/README.md

 _again_, or do `M-x read-aloud-stop`.

-## TTS Engines
+## Supported TTS Engines

-See `read-aloud-engines` variable in `read-aloud.el` for the current list.

-### flite

-... is the easiest one.
-For example, on Fedora 24:

-	# dnf install flite

-Test it:

-	$ echo hello | flite

-Add to `~/.emacs`:

-	(setq read-aloud-engine 'flite)

 ### speech-dispatcher

-... contains a daemon that hides from the user all the details of a chosen tts engine.
+... is the default one in read-aloud.el.
+It contains a daemon that hides from the user all the details of a chosen tts engine.
 To communicate w/ the daemon, read-aloud.el employs `spd-say` CL util.

 On Fedora 24: